dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 !.gitignore
 ```

 This `.gitignore` configuration ensures that Git will ignore any files and folders inside the `firebase/` directory _except_ for the `.gitignore` file itself.
 This allows us to commit an (essentially) empty folder.
+Our `.json` Firebase Admin SDK key can live in this folder and we won't have to worry about gitignoring it by _filename_.

+> **Note:** This is particularly useful if we have the project pulled down on multiple machines and have different keys (with different filenames) generated.

-Next let's add the code for the main directory's `.gitignore`:
+Next let's add the code for the root directory's `.gitignore`:

 ```bash
 # .gitignore